i-Base

 Advocacy organisations

-Many thousands of different organisations work globally on treatment advocacy issues.
+Hundreds of different HIV organisations work globally on treatment advocacy issues.

 Some of the groups that work on an international level and which are membership-based are listed below.